 What is Kapalabhati Pranayama?

-How to Practice Kapalabhati Pranayama
+How to Practice Kapalabhati

-The technique consists of a series of rapid inhalations and exhalations through the nose.
-It is important to remember that breathing nasally not only filters and warms the air, but also allows precious prana to flow through the olfactory organs at the back of the nose, through the brain and into the central nervous system.
+Take a couple of full yogic breaths.
+Remember, breathing nasally not only filters and warms the air, but also allows precious prana to flow through the central nervous system, brain and olfactory organs at the back of the nose.

 The Benefits of Kapalabhati